zliobaite/zliobaite.github.io/_posts/2013-11-18-yandex-traffic-prediction.md

 **Data.** GPS_tracks from users of Yandex maps and navigation service.
 GPS-tracks are mapped onto the road graph.
 Average speed over each edge at a give time interval is taken.

-**Predictive model.** Linear autoregression that takes current and near past speeds on the same edge as inputs, as well as speeds in the neighborhood.
+**Predictive model.** Linear autoregression that takes current and near past speeds on the same edge as inputs, as well as speeds in the neighbourhood.

 **Learning, adaptation and prediction.** A new model is learned once per day.
 Different models are used for different times of day.
 New prediction are casted every 10 min taking new incoming GPS-traces into consideration.